WilfredC64/acid64c/README.md

 - HardSID UPlay
 - HardSID Uno

-If they are not in the dropdown list, check if your device is connected and turned it on.
+If your device is not in the dropdown list, check if it is connected and turned it on.
-You can also go to the Options menu and select "List All Devices" and see if the HardSID device is in the list.
+You can also go to the **Options** menu and select **List All Devices** and see if the HardSID device is in the list.
 If it is, the device still has a driver assigned and you need to uninstall it, or you forgot to reboot.
 Just follow the procedure above again.

 Now find and select the HardSID device from the dropdown.
 Notice the USB ID is:

-- "6581 8580" for the HardSID 4U
+- **6581 8580** for the HardSID 4U
-- "6581 8581" for the HardSID Uplay
+- **6581 8581** for the HardSID UPlay
-- "6581 8582" for the HardSID Uno
+- **6581 8582** for the HardSID Uno

-Make sure the WinUSB driver is selected and press the "Install Driver" button.
+Make sure the WinUSB driver is selected and press the **Install Driver** button.
 It will take a while before the installation completes.

-You have to install the driver for each type of USB HardSID Device that you plugin.
+You have to install the driver for each type of USB HardSID Device that you plug in.

 ## Licensing
 The source code is licensed under the GPL v3 license.
 License is available [here](/LICENSE).